xvik/dropwizard-guicey/README.md

 Note, that current integration could be extended: you can write custom installer in order to register additional types into HK directly.
 On guice side you can register additional bindings for jersey components the same way as in [jersey bindings module](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/jersey/hk2/GuiceBindingsModule.java)

+If you just want to add some beans in HK context, annotate such beans with `@Provider` and `@HK2Managed` - provider will be recognized by installer and hk managed annotation will trigger simple registration (overall it's the same as write binding manually).

 ### Writing custom installer